sergioabate/Linear_Codes_Project/README.md

 Once the matrix is in RREF, we have two option: either the row is null (all elements are zero), or it is equal to another row.
 Therefore, to obtain the base, we simply need to delete all the null rows, as well as delete all the rows that are equal except for one.

 Finally, the matrix's RREF is computed again, as due to the row deletions this form could have been lost

+Once the matrix is forms a base, it corresponds to the **generating matrix G**.

+#### Calculating a control matrix (H)
+For a given matrix, we can compute its control matrix.
+Before compute the control matrix, though, the given matrix must form a base, so that it is a generating matrix G. The previously seen functions allow us to do that.

+Once we have a generating matrix, we have two options to compute the control matrix:
+1. Perform elemental row operations to G, so that it can be written in the form `G = (I | A)`, where I is the indentity matrix of dimensions `K·K`.
+We can then compute H, using `H = (A^T | I)`.
+It requires G to be systematic.
+2. TODO : EXPLICAR EL SEGON MÈTODE

+It can be seen how to most generic solution is to use approach number 2, as it does not only allow to compute the control matrix for systematic G matrices, but for every G matrix.

+#### Calculating the minimum Hamming Distance (d)

 ### Testing